ilikescience/ilikescience.github.io/_posts/2016-02-08-tiny-data-viz.markdown

 ## Enter Sparklines

-> A sparkline is a small intense, simple, word-sized graphic with typographic resolution.<br/><br/>
+> A sparkline is a small intense, simple, word-sized graphic with typographic resolution.

 >  Sparklines mean that graphics are no longer cartoonish special occasions with captions and boxes, but rather sparkline graphics can be everywhere a word or number can be: embedded in a sentence, table, headline, map, spreadsheet, graphic.
-Data graphics should have the resolution of typography.<br/><br/>
+Data graphics should have the resolution of typography.

 > – Edward Tufte, Beautiful Evidence, 46–63

 Edward Tufte describes sparklines in his book *Beautiful Evidence* as being word-sized graphics.
 “Typographic Resolution” is his key identifier of a sparkline, and he goes back to this distinction repeatedly without quite defining it.
 So what does “Typographic Resolution” mean?